funRiceGenes/funRiceGenes.github.io/_posts/OS/A/2015-01-20-OsAPL2~osagpl2-3~OsAGPL2~GIF2.md

     + __OsAPL2~osagpl2-3~OsAGPL2~GIF2__, __OsAPS2~OsAGPS2b__, [ADP-glucose pyrophosphorylase large subunit 2 is essential for storage substance accumulation and subunit interactions in rice endosperm.](http://www.ncbi.nlm.nih.gov/pubmed?term=ADP-glucose pyrophosphorylase large subunit 2 is essential for storage substance accumulation and subunit interactions in rice endosperm.%5BTitle%5D), Besides, our data provided no evidence for the self-binding of OsAGPS2b, implying that OsAGPS2b might not interact to form higher molecular mass aggregates in the absence of OsAGPL2
     + __OsAPL2~osagpl2-3~OsAGPL2~GIF2__, __OsAPS1~OsAGPS1__, [GRAIN INCOMPLETE FILLING 2 regulates grain filling and starch synthesis during rice caryopsis development.](http://www.ncbi.nlm.nih.gov/pubmed?term=GRAIN INCOMPLETE FILLING 2 regulates grain filling and starch synthesis during rice caryopsis development.%5BTitle%5D), Yeast two hybrid assay showed that GIF2 interacted with AGP small subunits OsAGPS1, OsAGPS2a and OsAGPS2b
     + __OsAPL2~osagpl2-3~OsAGPL2~GIF2__, __OsAPS2~OsAGPS2b__, [GRAIN INCOMPLETE FILLING 2 regulates grain filling and starch synthesis during rice caryopsis development.](http://www.ncbi.nlm.nih.gov/pubmed?term=GRAIN INCOMPLETE FILLING 2 regulates grain filling and starch synthesis during rice caryopsis development.%5BTitle%5D), Yeast two hybrid assay showed that GIF2 interacted with AGP small subunits OsAGPS1, OsAGPS2a and OsAGPS2b
+    + __OsAPL2~osagpl2-3~OsAGPL2~GIF2__, __OsAPS1~OsAGPS1__, [CRISPR/Cas9-induced monoallelic mutations in the cytosolic AGPase large subunit gene APL2 induce the ectopic expression of APL2 and the corresponding small subunit gene APS2b in rice leaves.](http://www.ncbi.nlm.nih.gov/pubmed?term=CRISPR/Cas9-induced monoallelic mutations in the cytosolic AGPase large subunit gene APL2 induce the ectopic expression of APL2 and the corresponding small subunit gene APS2b in rice leaves.%5BTitle%5D),  This reflected the unanticipated expression of both OsAPL2 and OsAPS2b in the leaves, generating a complete ectopic AGPase in the leaf cytosol, and a corresponding decrease in the expression of the plastidial small subunit OsAPS2a that was only partially complemented by an increase in the expression of OsAPS1

 [//]: # * **Key figures**